Concepts and Techniques of Aikido

 ‘There are some who reject the idea of ki as unscientific.
 Some people also use the term with great frequency, and it has a different meaning for each individual.
 Morihei believed that ki was the energy that bound body and soul together.
 Ki is the source of human vitality and is the energy that flows through all natural phenomena.
 In aikido, all techniques are based on circular motion.
 You throw your opponent by maneuvering in a circular manner.
 Spherical movement allows the practitioner to avoid collision with opposing forces and facilitates harmony.
 As movements are smooth and devoid of erratic interruptions, ki is able to flow smoothly through the entire technique without diminution.

-In order to draw a circle in the technique, the center point must be fixed and unwavering, just like the central axis of a spinning top.
-Although the top is rotating at high speed, there is little superfluous movement, and it looks as though it is perfectly still.
+In order to draw a circle in the technique, the center point must be fixed and unwavering, just like the central axis of a spinning ball.
+Although the ball is rotating at high speed, there is little superfluous movement, and it looks as though it is perfectly still.
 The moment it is touched by another object, however, it is repelled by the latent power

 demonstrating “stillness within movement” (sei-chii-do).

 bandits.
-Bullets hailed down on them from all directions, and just as Morihci thought all would be killed, he suddenly he felt composed and focussed.
+Bullets hailed down on them from all directions, and just as Morihei thought all would be killed, he suddenly he felt composed and focused.
 He somehow managed to avoid being hit by any bullet by sensing where it was coming from, and dodging them on the spot by turning his body without jumping out of the way.

 This tranquillity is described as “sumikiri”.
 He later described this experience of sumikiri and .rei-chu-do as enabling him to sense hostile or murderous intentions in others.
 Although holding mysterious attraction for many people, it must be remembered that this remarkable episode came after many years of austere training in the study of the imperative substance of maintaining an immovable center.